-Datura Stramonium seeds were washed with clean water, cut into small pieces, and were allowed to air-dried under room temperature after which the dried seed was ground to a very fine powder with the aid of an electric blender.
-The powdered seeds of Datura Stramonium (2 kg) were exhaustively extracted with 6 liters of 70% methanol.
-The methanolic filtrate was then concentrated with the aid of rotary evaporator at 60°C to obtain a dark-brown oily substance.
+Datura stramonium fruits were washed with clean water, cut into small pieces to facilitate the drying process, and were allowed to air-dry under room temperature after which the dried fruit was ground to a very fine powder with the aid of an electric blender, and extracted as described by Kumar et al. (2010).

+The powdered fruits of Datura stramonium(2 kg) were exhaustively extracted with 6 liters of 70% methanol.
+The methanolic filtrate was then concentrated with the aid of a rotary evaporator at 60°C to obtain a dark-brown oily substance.